Ultimate 2 Weeks Japan Itinerary:

 Day 0: Arrive in Tokyo

-From either Narita or Haneda airport, you can take trains or the limousine bus to get to the city center.
+From the airport, you can take trains, the limousine bus, or book a private transfer from Narita or Haneda to get to the city center.
 Depending on where you are staying, taking the trains may require a transfer.
 We arrived into Haneda airport at night, so opted for the limousine bus since it provides direct transportation to Shinjuku.
 The limousine bus takes about 45 minutes to travel from Haneda airport to Shinjuku, although it can take longer with traffic.
 The train from Haneda airport to Shinjuku requires one transfer.
-We did not want to deal with navigating a dizzying Japanese train station right after a 12 hour flight.
+We did not want to deal with navigating a dizzying Japanese train station right after a 12 hour flight so we went with the bus.
+If you are arriving late or traveling with a larger group, booking a private transfer from Narita or Haneda could be worth the cost for time savings.

 Day 1: Explore Tokyo